arfbllh/tabbed_view_flutter-Tutorial/README.md

 # <span style = "color:green" > **Tab View**

-A tab view presents multiple mutually exclusive panes of content in the same area.which people can switch between using tabbed control.There are lots of apps where we come across tabs.Tabs are commonly found in apps as they make it easier for users to navigate.A tab view presents multiple exclusive.
+A tab view presents multiple mutually exclusive panes of content in the same area.which people can switch between using tabbed control.There are lots of apps where we come across tabs.Tabs are commonly found in apps as they make it easier for users to navigate.

 ![App Bar](/assets/image1.jpg)